samuraibeach/samurai/bungalows/bunk-room.md

 ---
 ### Backpacker Bunk Rooms

 **SAMURAI YHA Backpackers Resort** is a choice place to hang your backpack for a while.
 Unwind, meet travellers, and sleep in one of our comfortable Backpacker Bunk Rooms.

-Fully equipped with backpacker essentials—linens, pillows, doonas, blankets, shared refrigerator, kettle, fan, heater and hot water bottles in winter—these five-share hostel rooms are spacious, clean, cheap, and seriously cosy.
+Fully equipped with backpacker essentials—linens, pillows, doonas, blankets, shared refrigerator, kettle, fan, heater and hot water bottles in winter—these five or six-share hostel rooms are spacious, clean, cheap, and seriously cosy.

-Relax, chat, or just lounge and enjoy the garden view from the wide veranda; even feed the friendly possum Pete who hangs around.
+Relax, chat, or just lounge and enjoy the garden view from the wide verandah; even feed the friendly possum Pete who hangs around.

-*Those Under 17 years of age not permitted in Backpacker Bunk Rooms.*
+_Those Under 17 years of age not permitted in Backpacker Bunk Rooms._